Tutorial Session Three (Part 1) Semi-variograms

 When you have looked at the graphs to your heart’s content, you will be offered the choice to fit a model to the calculated (or experimental) semi-variogram.

-Note in particular the last option which enables you to store the experimental semi-variograms - not the model - on a text file for input to (say) a report quality graphics package.
-An EcoSSe option (read in experimental semi-variograms) exists, which allows you to read this file back in and continue with the modelling stage.
+Note in particular the last option which enables you to store the experimental semi-variograms -- not the model -- on a text file for input to (say) a report quality graphics package.
+An PG2000 option (read in experimental semi-variograms) exists, which allows you to read this file back in and continue with the modelling stage.

 Fitting a semi-variogram model